 Dr. Peter Myler, director of core services at the Center for Infectious Disease Research, who leads the SSGCID, said more than 40 percent of the protein structures the center’s researchers have solved are direct requests from the infectious disease research community.

 The researchers also work with some of the best biologists in the world to identify other proteins where a structure would help science, said Van Voorhis.
 He said the researchers also work closely with a similar collaboration group in Chicago to make sure they are not overlapping.

-Other collaborators include David Baker, a pioneer in protein design and a professor of biochemistry at the UW School of Medicine, and Gabriele Varani, a UW professor of chemistry and biochemistry.
+Other collaborators include David Baker, a pioneer in protein design and a UW professor of biochemistry, and Gabriele Varani, a UW professor of chemistry and biochemistry.

 SSGCID is looking at protein structures responsible for diseases such as Ebola and Zika, tuberculosis, leprosy, malaria and influenza, said Myler.
 Other diseases include African trypanosomiasis (also known as sleeping sickness), Chagas (which, left untreated, can fatally damage the heart and nervous system) and cryptosporidiosis (which causes fatal diarrheal disease in children aged 6-18 months).

 Myler said a recent focus of the collaboration has been to solve protein structures from antibiotic resistant bacteria.